This post may contain affiliate links. Please read my disclosure.

 - Mix the dry ingredients in a separate bowl.

-- Combine the wet and dry ingredients and mix until flour is baking streaking through.
-Do not over mix or your cookies run the risk if falling a little flat.
+- Combine the wet and dry ingredients and mix until flour is baking streaking through, being careful not to over mix.

-- Roll into 1 to 1 1/2 inch balls and place on a cookie sheet.
+- Roll into 1 1/2 inch balls with your hands and place on a large parchment paper lined cookie sheet.

-- Bake for 10 minutes.
-Let cool for 5 minutes on the cookie sheet, then remove and place on a rack to finish cooling.
+- Let cool for 5 minutes on the cookie sheet, then remove and place on a rack to finish cooling.